 - Your website has to be at least 90 days old and have a solid history with Google ad inventories.

-- Besides affiliate links, publishers can use any ad network.
+- Other than affiliate links, publishers can’t use any ad networks.

 The payment comes two months after the end of the month.
 For example, you’ll get paid in March for ad revenue earned in January.
 Direct Deposit is the payment method for U.S. publishers, and PayPal is for non-US publishers.